Table of Contents

 3. Start a YouTube Show

 Currently, streaming video accounts for over two-thirds of all internet traffic.
-80% of people are watching more video on YouTube and social media than they watched in 2015.
-Capitalize on consumer demand for video content by creating a YouTube show for brand awareness.
+80% of people are watching more video on YouTube and social media than in previous years.
+Capitalize on consumer demand for video content by creating new content on YouTube to build brand awareness.

 - Be consistent, and commit to delivering a new episode weekly, bi-weekly, or at other consistent intervals.